josephg/egwalker-paper/reg-text.typ

 == Event graphs

-We represent the editing history of a document as an _event graph_, which is a directed acyclic graph (DAG) in which every node is an _event_ consisting of an operation (insert or delete a character), a unique ID, and a set of IDs of its _parent nodes_.
+We represent the editing history of a document as an _event graph_: a directed acyclic graph (DAG) in which every node is an _event_ consisting of an operation (insert/delete a character), a unique ID, and a set of IDs of its _parent nodes_.
-When the parents of event $b$ contain the ID of event $a$, we say $a$ is a _parent_ of $b$, $b$ is a _child_ of $a$, and the graph contains an edge from $a$ to $b$.
+When $a$ is a _parent_ of $b$, we also say $b$ is a _child_ of $a$, and the graph contains an edge from $a$ to $b$.
 We construct events such that the graph is transitively reduced (i.e., it contains no redundant edges).
 When there is a directed path from $a$ to $b$ we say that $a$ _happened before_ $b$, and write $a -> b$ as per Lamport @Lamport1978.
 The $->$ relation is a strict partial order.
-We say that events $a$ and $b$ are _concurrent_, written $a parallel b$, if both events are in the graph, $a eq.not b$, but neither happened before the other: $a arrow.r.not b and b arrow.r.not a$.
+We say that events $a$ and $b$ are _concurrent_, written $a parallel b$, if both events are in the graph, $a eq.not b$, and neither happened before the other: $a arrow.r.not b and b arrow.r.not a$.

 The _frontier_ is the set of events with no children.
 Whenever a user performs an operation, a new event containing that operation is added to the graph, and the previous frontier in the replica's local copy of the graph becomes the new event's parents.
 The new event and its parent edges are then replicated over the network, and each replica adds them to its copy of the graph.
 If any parent events are missing, the replica waits for them to arrive before adding them to the graph; the result is a simple causal broadcast protocol @Birman1991 @Cachin2011.
 Two replicas can merge their event graphs by simply taking the union of their sets of events.
-Events in the graph are immutable.
-They always represents the operation as it was originally generated, and not as a result of any transformation operation.
+Events in the graph are immutable; they always represents the operation as originally generated, and not as a result of any transformation.

 #figure(
   fletcher.diagram(node-inset: 6pt, node-defocus: 0, {